matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 	- CALLs whose money value is a constant equal to 0 are discarded
 	- CALLs whose gas argument does NOT have some dataflow dependency with some GAS instruction above are discarded

+# Smartcheck
+analyzes source code
+uses ANTLR for Java and produces a XML AST, then performs queries on the tree using XPath and regexps - it is a purely syntactic tool. in the implementation there are no rules define for detecting reentrancy, though the paper mentions them.

+# Semgrep
+first of all: semgrep is a general-purpose grep-like tool detecting complex syntactic schemes and has nothing to do with Solidity and vulnerabilities. rules for detecting vulnerabilities in Solidity have been defined for semgrep

+analyzes source code
+uses semgrep for grepping known method calls and small syntactic/lexical patterns that are considered vulnerable detects a number of ERC-related reentrant calls but does not implement any general detector for real-world reentrant code should not even be included in smartbugs

+# sFuzz
+this is not a static analyzer, it's a fuzzer: it generates attacker contracts and runs them on a customized evm

+supports Solidity up to 0.4.x